pytorch/pytorch.github.io/_posts/2024-05-21-perfboost-windows-cpu.md

 On a high-performance CPU, memory allocation becomes a performance bottleneck.
 This is also why addressing this issue has led to such significant performance improvements.

+As shown in the graphs below, we see that PyTorch's performance on Windows CPUs can significantly be improved.
+However, there is still a noticeable gap when compared to its performance on Linux.
+This can be attributed to several factors, including the fact that malloc has not yet fully reached the performance level of Linux, among other reasons.
+Intel engineers will continue to collaborate with Meta engineers, to reduce the performance gap of PyTorch between Windows and Linux.

 ![Windows vs Linux Performance on PyTorch 2.0](/assets/images/2024-05-21-perfboost-windows-cpu/pytorch_20_win_linux.png){:style="width:100%;"}

 _Figure 2.1: Relative performance of Windows vs Linux with PyTorch version 2.0 (higher is better)._